LutherTS/jscomments/README.md

 ## **`comments.config.js`**

 A root `comments.config.js` file looks like this.
-(This is the config file I'm using to manage my JavaScript comments in this library.)
+(This is an earlier version of the config file I'm using to manage my JavaScript comments in this library.)

 ```js
 const data = {